NewsLocal News

 and last updated

-MUSKOGEE, Okla. — Northeastern State University has received a $2 million grant to provide financial assistance to registered Native American nurses who want to further their education.
+MUSKOGEE, Okla. — Northeastern State University is getting a $2 million grant to provide financial assistance to registered Native American nurses who want to further their education.

-She thinks if there were more native nurses, this could help patients feel more comfortable.
+She thinks more native nurses could help patients feel more comfortable.

 "It should absolutely be at the forefront of many of our initiatives in healthcare," she said.

-A link to apply for the grant should be open and available for those interested this week on NSU's nursing website.
+A link to apply for the grant is available for those interested on NSU's nursing website.

 Stay in touch with us anytime, anywhere --